sandeshsitaula/videoTranscriber/README.md

 So basically ffmpeg generates a playlist_.m3u8 file along with various segments of the videofile which is connected to the volume with nginx from docker compose file and nginx takes care of serving the necessary hls file based on the request from frontend.

-The nginx configuration can be found in nginx folder in videotranscriber project in the server.
+The nginx configuration can be found in nginx folder in videotranscriber folder in the server.

+### For deployment
+Simply run docker-compose up for deploying and if the domain name are changed in self hosted gateway then u will have to change in .env{service} file and .env file as well if the domain name changed is of backend or nginx and rest should work as normal.